Olya-M/covid-epigenetic-age/README.md

 ## Analysis

-I found that epigenetic age acceleration if patients as a whole was not associated with COVID-19 infections nor their severity, including the chance of dying from COVID-19:
+Despite COVID-19 being known as a disease that is associated with worse outcomes in older patients, I found that epigenetic age acceleration if patients as a whole was not associated with COVID-19 infections nor their severity, including the chance of dying from COVID-19:

 ![plots1](https://user-images.githubusercontent.com/68296887/137144579-dccc37c7-360d-4160-8b43-f6b16555581e.png)

+While I found this to be unexpected, this was consistent with what was found in a (recent study)[https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8431654/] with a different dataset.
 However, after breaking down the samples into demographics I found that male patients with COVID-19 had a significantly higher age acceleration (1.8 years) relative to male patients without COVID-19:

 ![plots2](https://user-images.githubusercontent.com/68296887/137144644-52b379bf-e86d-45e4-8a24-d470ba92c769.png)